chrinide/qmBasisConvert/README.md

 =====

 <b>python tm2cry.py "basis.turbomole"</b> <br>
-\t  This converts the "basis.turbomole" file to crystal format <br>
+This converts the "basis.turbomole" file to crystal format <br>
-\t  and creates a seperate file for each atom in the working directory.<br>
+and creates a seperate file for each atom in the working directory.<br>